zachytong/PGP/README.md

 ## Inference

-You can download the trained model weights using [this link](https://drive.google.com/file/d/1lHwC6I6VRLT-BLs9gRGu_xMaIupMlbtS/view?usp=sharing).
+~~You can download the trained model weights using [this link](https://drive.google.com/file/d/1lHwC6I6VRLT-BLs9gRGu_xMaIupMlbtS/view?usp=sharing).~~
+Since the original link is not working any more, you can find the weights in the directory, namely the PGP_lr-scheduler.tar file.

 To evaluate on the nuScenes val set run the following script.
 This will generate a text file with evaluation metrics at the specified output directory.
 The results should match the [benchmark entry](https://eval.ai/web/challenges/challenge-page/591/leaderboard/1659) on Eval.ai.
 ```shell